belisky/belisky/README.md

-- 👋 Hi, I’m a Full Stack Software Engineer mainly DevOps & Frontend(React).
+- 👋 Hi, I’m Nobel Fiawornu, a Cloud DevOps Engineer with a focus on designing,deploying and maintaining complex architectures to multi-cloud environments.
+-   I have a strong background in Computer network, systems administration, microservices using Docker and Kubernetes and I am proficient in scripting languages such as Python and Bash.
+-   I enjoy working collaborately in resolving critical production issues ensuring that Client's infrastructure systems are running smoothly.
-- 👀 I’m interested in DevOps,Cloud Engineering,full stack web development, AI & ML, software engineering.
+- 👀 I’m interested in DevOps,Cloud Engineering,Cyber security, AI & ML.
-- 🌱 I’m currently an AWS certified Solutions Architect Associate.
+- 🌱 I’m currently an AWS certified Solutions Architect Associate and AWS Certified Developer Associate.
 - In my DevOps Expeditions, I have worked extensively with Jenkins/CircleCI to build CI/CD pipelines that releases semantic versions of containerized applications using Docker.
   -  I have also implemented microservices architectures using K8s with monitoring and logging using EFK Stack,Prometheus and Grafana respectively
   -  I have engineered automatic infrastructures using IaC(terraform) to implement test and production environments for software products.
-- ✔ I've worked on projects like an ecommerce webapp,google drive clone,real time chap app, reminder app etc all web based using react and most firebase for backend.
  - 💞️ I’m looking forward to mentorships,internships and collaboration on open source projects to make me better.
 - 📫 How to reach me fiawornunobel@gmail.com
 - Linkedin profile https://www.linkedin.com/in/noble-fiawornu/